 - as it is evident from the study that;

 - this study makes it clear that the most important factors are;

 - in order to resolve problem A, it is recommended that;

 - this study concludes that;

 - on the basis of the evidences narrated in this study, it is suggested that;

 - it has been established that.

 The signpost outline has the potential to make your case study shine and turn it into an A grade paper.
 The outline is flexible, meaning that you can adapt it according to your specific requirements and situation.
 Good luck with it!
-Otherwise you can buy a custom case study online at AdvancedWriters website!
+Also, you can enjoy professionalism of our custom case study writing service.